Three months ago, I launched The AirBnb Experiment.

 I’m stoked that the “extra income” has almost paid-off the cost of furnishing the apartment (about $2,000).
 Now that I’ve nearly recouped those initial startup costs, everything else is pure profit.

 (By the way, is this the only investing blog that uses words like “awesome,” “stoked” and “orgy-free?”)

 Since The AirBnb Experiment is holding strong – and demand is high – I’m going to keep truckin’ for the next few months.

 Will my new-higher-prices scare people away?

-Update: Check out Part Three of The Airbnb Series.
+Check out Part Three of The Airbnb Series to find out.

 P.P.S. **Are you wondering about the basic costs of running a property, like the mortgage, insurance and property taxes?
 Those numbers stay the same, regardless of whether I’m renting the apartment as a vacation-rental or as a traditional one-year lease.
 Therefore, they’re not included in the The Airbnb Experiment spreadsheets.

 But if you’re new to Afford Anything and you’re curious to learn more, don’t worry: I’m totally transparent about my income/expenses from every rental property.

 Get free updates on building wealth and living to the fullest.